ExpressGateway/express-gateway.io/_pages/case-studies/musement.md

 During the process of building their own in-house middleware, the Musement team realized that someone else could have already figured this out with an easier solution.
 It wasn’t long before they found Express Gateway, an open source API Gateway, and decided to give it a try.

-> We were looking for a fast, robust and easy to maintain Node.js software middleware.
+> "We were looking for a fast, robust and easy to maintain Node.js software middleware."

 The simple fact that Express Gateway is built on [Express.js][expressjs] meant a lot because the team is familiar with this technology.
 Also, the ability to easily inspect the source code in case they were struggling with something was a key factor for their decision.
 In particular, the team appreciated a lot the following unique features of Express Gateway: